OR WAIT 15 SECS

 I think about what if I could not pay for this.
-I cannot even imagine the suffering that they some people are going through.
+I cannot even imagine the suffering some people are going through.
 Having dental insurance or being able to private pay to see a dentist is truly a gift.
 But pain does not discriminate.
 Pain changes people.
 Let us be honest, I want to be alone more, am easily irritated, have little patience for nonsense, and cannot concentrate when I’m in pain.
 Your patients who are in pain are struggling to get through the day.
 Forget the day…the nights are usually worse.
 You are talking sleep deprivation.
 That takes more out of a person than anything else.
 Just talk to parents with a newborn at home.

 When you cannot control pain, you feel completely out of control.
 Face it, you are more difficult to be around and work with.
 Those patients may act out when they come to see you.
 They are just trying to get the help that they need.